 Regular attendance and participation are essential to effective teaching and learning.
 Adult students are expected to be regular and punctual in attendance.
-A minimum of 80 percent is required to receive a certificate.
+A minimum of 80 percent attendance is required to receive a certificate of completion.
+There are courses, seminars, and workshops that require 100 percent attendance in order to receive a certificate of completion.